-Arrests or referrals for the violation of state and local laws relating to the unlawful possession, sale, use, growing, manufacturing, and making of narcotic drugs.
+Arrests or referrals for violating state and local laws relating to the unlawful possession, sale, use, growing, manufacturing, and making of narcotic drugs.

+Intimidation -

-Intimidation - To unlawfully place another person in reasonable fear of bodily harm through the use of threatening words and/or other conduct but without displaying a weapon or subjecting the victim to actual physical attack.
+To unlawfully place another person in reasonable fear of bodily harm through threatening words or other conduct without displaying a weapon or subjecting the victim to physical attack.
 Note: This offense includes stalking.

-Larceny-theft - The unlawful taking, carrying, leading, or riding away of property from the possession or constructive possession of another person.
+Larceny-theft - The unlawful taking, carrying, leading, or riding away property from another person's or constructive possession.